BeryJu/saml-test-sp/README.md

 This is a small, golang-based SAML Service Provider, to be used in End-to-end or other testing.
 It uses the https://github.com/crewjam/saml Library for the actual SAML Logic.

+SAML-test-SP supports IdP-initiated Login flows, *however* RelayState has to be empty for this to work.

 This tool is full configured using environment variables.

 ## URLs